mvturnho/Transforminator-Release/README.md

  -v,--validate               validate resulting xml file
 ```

+When a templatefile with the `.xsl` extension is supplied `-t` the xslt generator wil be invoked.
+When you use a template with `.ftl` extension the freemarker generator is used.
+Both generators can make use of the supplied tunnelvars.

+The tunnelvars are supplied using the `-a` option to the command.
+There is de posibitity to save the resolved tunnelvars to a separate file with the `-r` option.
+In the file all resolved variable values are stored so you can see what exact values were used when the template was evalueated. (works for freemarker and xslt templates)

-You can use either the xml-input json-input or text-input, never together.
+You can use either use the xml-input `-x`, json-input `-j` or text-input `-i`, never together.
 The xml dom is made available through `payloadElement`  this is the objectrepresentation for the xml data structure.
+When you supply a json file the ``xpath://`` tunnelvariables will work just like with an xml input file.

+The output file `-o` can be of any type for freemarker, for xslt it will be mostly `.xml`

+When generating xml output you can validate the generated xml using a specified schema with the `-s` option combined with the `-v ` option.
+You may also use the `-v` option with no schema, the xml is just validated to be valid xml (no schema is used then).

+There are some special options to the Transforminator tool.
+You may define a directory where you keep your groovy functions `-f`.
+In this way you do not have to copy them from project to project.
+From your groovy functions there is the possibility to use additional `.jar` libraries.
+You may supply this library-path with the `-g` option.
+When Opentunnel or some other environment uses some specific api's from the freemarker templates, you can use them from the `.jar` library.

 ## Debugging
 When an error occurs in the template all known variables are dumped in the output file.